HyFlex Teaching and Learning Program

 - Revise syllabus with HyFlex in mind and share what has been changed in your class based on participating in the Institute

-- Participate in HyFlex Teaching Demo Day to prepare to teach HyFlex in Spring 2022
+- Participate in HyFlex Teaching Demo Day to prepare to teach HyFlex in Fall 2022

-- Participate in the Spring 2022 Faculty Learning Community
+- Participate in the Fall 2022 Faculty Learning Community

 The Hybrid Flexible, or HyFlex, course format is an instructional approach that combines face-to-face (F2F) and online learning.
 Each class session and learning activity is offered in-person, synchronously online, and asynchronously online.
 Students can decide how to participate.
 The flexibility of the HyFlex model demonstrates a commitment to student success, and that flexibility can also enable institutions to maintain educational and research activities during a disruption.